 I say this because the moment I got my values right, I fell in love with them.
 So much so, that I got myself a wristband designed for it.
 I started living them.

 Our core values are our guiding light - they help us make decisions, take action, create a life of meaning and purpose.
 They provide the clarity and direction in our lives.
 The more you understand and honor your personal values, the easier it is to follow the path towards your dream life and career.

 What if I lived these values fully?
 What would my life look like?

 My answer turned into one year of traveling to 10+ countries, falling in love every single month, doubling my work performance while cutting my working hours in half.
 I created my first online program, I met my future wife and all these things I once thought would take me 30 years to achieve.

 So, are you ready to find your values and flip your life around like me?

 The first step in defining your values is easy.
 For now, I’ll use the freely available material on the internet like Brene Brown’s Values list.

 - 3Once you have them, eliminate 5 of those 10 that you can do without if you had to.
-Ask yourself: Which 1 value can I eliminate from my list until only 5 are left.
+Ask yourself: If I had to remove one value from this list, which one would it be?
+Repeat this exercise until only 5 are left.

-If you did this right until here, your top 5 list could look like this:
+If you did this right until here, your top 5 list should look like this: